lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 All are welcome.
 Students and anyone new to Rubin are encouraged to participate.

-`See the Rubin Science Assemblies webpage for the schedule and connection information <https://rubinobservatory.org/for-scientists/events-deadlines/events-rsa>`_.
+See the `Rubin Science Assemblies webpage <https://rubinobservatory.org/for-scientists/events-deadlines/events-rsa>`_ for the 2025 schedule and connection information.

 See past :doc:`/delegate-resources/assembly-recordings`.